 Top things to do with kids in the Amsterdam Area

-If you're looking for something exciting to do with the whole family, then taking the trip out of Amsterdam and into the surrounding region offers up a wealth of options, whether it's adventuring across the magnificent Dutch countryside or experiencing something that you might have never tried before.
-Here's some of I amsterdam's picks for the perfect family day out in the Amsterdam Area.
+If you're looking for something exciting to do with the whole family, consider taking the trip out of Amsterdam and into the surrounding region.
+From adventuring across the magnificent Dutch countryside to discovering fishing villages and outdoor museums, here are some of our picks for the perfect family day out in the Amsterdam Area.

 Cycle to the beach

 The seaside is just a short bike ride from Haarlem, and the journey will see you whizz through kilometres of wild dunes, wildlife and stunning scenery.
 There’s even the chance to spot some highland cattle as you pedal along the winding cycle paths.
-In the spring and summer months there’s plenty of places to fill up on delicious food and drink in Zandvoort, or you can see some unearthed treasures found buried in the sand at the Jutters Mu-ZEE-um.
+In the spring and summer months, there are plenty of places with delicious food and drink in Zandvoort.
+While there, don’t miss the chance to see some unearthed treasures found buried in the sand at the Jutters Mu-ZEE-um.

 Visit a real fort on Pampus Island